Envision a future...

 May | 5/1/24 | Summer Shop Hibernation: What are your tips on getting the shop closed up for the year and ready for next school year, without coming in during the summer? |

-Please reserve students and transportation for our Utah Digital Media Arts Festival in the Classroom Building on Tuesday, May 6, 2025.
 What's Next?
 What's New? is the 2025 DMAF theme.
 We are thrilled to have Michael Janda join us.
 Here are some promotional links for our keynote speaker:

 The UVU faculty and Digital Media seniors will be the presenters for the breakout sessions.
 I have included a poster to print for your classrooms and high schools.
 Please invite all students interested in digital media, animation and gaming development, digital audio production, digital cinema production, web design and development, technology, and AI.
 The QR code below will show breakout sessions as they fill.
 We are inviting all the high schools in Utah and expect over 600 students again this year.
 Thank you for all your support.